- Position: Teaching Fellow in Caribbean History

 - Location: 3.27 Michael Sadler

-Summary: African-descended religion in the Americas and the Atlantic world; slavery; race and culture in the Caribbean and Latin America
+Summary: African-descended religion in the Americas and the Atlantic world; slavery; race, gender, and culture in the Caribbean and Latin America

-I am a historian of the Caribbean, colonial Latin America, and the Atlanic world and a Teaching Fellow in Caribbean History.
+I am a historian of the Caribbean, colonial Latin America, and the Atlantic world and a Teaching Fellow in Caribbean History.
 I specialize in the history of Afro-Latin America and the African diaspora, with a focus on race, gender, and religion.
-I conducted my doctoral research at the University of Toronto where I was a Natalie Zemon Davis Fellow, and I have a BA in Historical Studies and MA in Early Modern and Medieval History at the University of Bristol.
+My PhD in History is from the University of Toronto, where I was a Natalie Zemon Davis Fellow, and have a BA in Historical Studies and an MA in Early Modern and Medieval History at the University of Bristol.

-I am currently working on a book manuscript tentatively titled, Of Waters and Forests: Black Religions in Caribbean and Pacific New Granada, the first full length study on African-descended religion in eighteenth-century Colombia.
+I am currently working on a book manuscript, Quotidian Mobilities: African Diasporic Religions in New Granada and the Iberian World, the first full length study on African-descended religion in eighteenth-century Colombia.
 Using trial testimonies, governmental correspondence, and ecclesiastical records from fourteen archival and printed book collections in Colombia, Spain, and the United States, the book rewrites the history of early modern New Granada as transculturally diasporic, spanning the Atlantic, Caribbean, and Pacific worlds.
 With a focus on gender, materiality, and constructions of black criminality, this research illustrates how the Black Atlantic and the Pacific intersected along Colombia’s extensive river network and through black mobility and the circulation of African-descended epistemologies and ritual objects.
-My second book project focuses in on New Granada’s maroon communities and the importance of gender in understanding the intricacies of their political religiosities and social lives and their relationships with the natural environment and the wider world.
+My second book project, Transimperial Blackness: Jamaicans in Cartagena de Indias and New Granada, examines the political, social, and cultural lives of enslaved and fugitive Jamaican creoles in the Viceroyalty of New Granada, with a principal focus on Cartagena de Indias.
+The project analyses the transimperial histories of Jamaica and colonial Colombia through a focus on the slave trade, marronage, and black politics.
+Most captives arriving in the port of Cartagena de Indias in the eigtheenth century arrived from Jamaica through the British asiento contract system.
+The examination on the mobilities and political cultures of Jamaican creoles demonstrates the importance of smaller scale migrations and recasts how we think about place and ethnicity in the African diaspora.

 - American Historical Association